openspace42/aenigma/README.md

 The installation takes you on a 15 minute, clearly worded, step-by-step setup and takes care of everything automagically.

+All of the features offered by our project and the related installation instructions are detailed below.

 ## The openspace instance of aenigma

-Take a look at our actual running instance of aenigma - operated by our hackerspace - by registering a forever free account **@os.vu**.
+Take a look at our actual running instance of aenigma - operated by our hackerspace [openspace](https://openspace.xxx) - by registering a forever free account **@os.vu**.

-You can register your account right now from any modern XMPP app and dive right into this amazing world!
+You can register your account right now by specifying a `your-user@os.vu` JID [jabber user ID] during the new account creation fase [offered by virtually all XMPP app] and dive right into this amazing world!

-As soon as you're up and running join our group chats at xmpp:os@xc.os.vu and xmpp:aenigma@xc.os.vu !
+As soon as you're up and running join our group chat at xmpp:aenigma@xc.os.vu !

 <a href='https://compliance.conversations.im/server/os.vu'><img src='https://compliance.conversations.im/badge/os.vu'></a>

-## News
+## News and official chatroom

 Follow our development updates together with the aenigma community on our chatroom at xmpp:aenigma@xc.os.vu.

 If you have an operational aenigma server, definitely subscribe for new release notifications and other important heads-up alerts.

+## Support the project

+You can now become a Patreon supporter of the project starting at only $1/month, and access our priority support, custom features rapid development requests [then made available for eveyone of course], and help ensure that aenigma is always on the bleeding edge of features offered by ejabberd and the XMPP world.
+Help us out and join our Patreon community [here](https://www.patreon.com/aenigma_xmpp).
+Thank you in advance!

 ## Features